isabelleviraldo/cpp-297-Battleship-Project/README.md

 4. The ships take random spots on the board
 5. Show each ship position using the first letter of the ship name

+## Step 4
+Due 10/08/2023

+### Instructions:

+For the completion of this project we will incorporate the hit and miss system of the project.

+You will ask the user to pick a space and the space they pick will either have an O for a miss or a X for a hit.
+Note: for this portion of the exercise, the ships will still be visible so I can see how they interact with the users choice of spaces.